rsippy/workshop21/readme.md

 <sup>2</sup> Department of Genetics, University of Cambridge, Cambridge UK

 ## About the Course
-This course provides a broad overview of surveillance methods for public health, primarily focusing on infectious diseases.
-We will define terminology, learn about the major types of surveillance, discuss surveillance goals, and practice evaluation of surveillance systems.
-We will mix lectures with practical sessions (using R).
-During the sessions, we will cover surveillance goals, molecular surveillance, serological surveillance, genetic surveillance, wildlife/veterinary surveillance, vaccination coverage, and practice assessment of programs.
-The course will continue to build R skills.
+This course provides a broad overview of modeling for public health purposes and a more intensive focus on mathematical/mechanistic modeling.
+We will define modeling and important modeling-related terms, learn about the major categories of modeling, discuss modeling goals, and practice interpreting the models we see in public health-related scientific papers.
+During the sessions focusing on mathematical models, we will mix lectures with practical sessions (using R).
+During the sessions, we will review examples of literature using these types of models, learn what parts of an epidemic we can model, examine modeling structures and how to adapt them to different epidemic scenarios, learn the advantages of using serological data, practice building a model, and discuss methods to evaluate model quality.
+The course will introduce R and demonstrate building/running models in R.

 Zoom sessions will be recorded and shared after each class.
 Please email/WhatsApp Rachel between sessions if you have questions or want to set up extra time to meet & review!